 Skip to main content

-Advanced CI preview
+Advanced CI enterprise

 Continuous integration workflows help increase the governance and improve the quality of the data.
 Additionally for these CI jobs, you can use Advanced CI features, such as compare changes, that provide details about the changes between what's currently in your production environment and the pull request's latest commit, giving you observability into how data changes are affected by your code changes.
 By analyzing the data changes that code changes produce, you can ensure you're always shipping trustworthy data products as you're developing.

-The compare changes feature is currently available as a preview in dbt Cloud. dbt Labs plans to provide additional Advanced CI features in the near future.
+dbt Labs plans to provide additional Advanced CI features in the near future.
 More info coming soon.

 Compare changes feature

-For CI jobs that have the Run compare changes option enabled, dbt Cloud compares the changes between the last applied state of the production environment (defaulting to deferral for lower compute costs) and the latest changes from the pull request, whenever a pull request is opened or new commits are pushed.
+For CI jobs that have the dbt compare option enabled, dbt Cloud compares the changes between the last applied state of the production environment (defaulting to deferral for lower compute costs) and the latest changes from the pull request, whenever a pull request is opened or new commits are pushed.

 dbt reports the comparison differences in: